Real estate

 Accompanied by experts

-Juliana Werner also looks after all those who choose the Garden Palace following her tour.
+Juliana Werner also looks after all those who choose the Garden Palace following her visit.
 The entire Garden Palace is always hired for a period of at least ten hours.
-The costs are set out transparently on the website for consultation.
-The hire cost does not include equipment and catering, which must be organized by third-party providers themselves.
+Equipment and catering are not included when hiring the premises; they must be organized by each event client themselves with third-party providers.
 “We advise and make our experienced network available,” states Werner.
 She is referring to caterers with the appropriate equipment and wait staff who can cope with going up and down lots of stairs, or sound engineers familiar with the acoustics of high-ceilinged rooms.
 “We are well versed in the pitfalls and difficulties with the space in advance,” notes Werner.

 “Where in the world can you book an event in a museum?”